-When growing eggplant, you want to remember that planting eggplant from seed should be done indoors or in a greenhouse setting.
+When growing eggplant, remember that planting eggplant from seed should be done indoors or in a greenhouse setting.
 This protects the new little seedlings from any sort of frost.

 When planting eggplant, if you plant them too early, you will risk hurting the plant.
 The soil needs to be warm before you put them outdoors.
 Too early and the cold soil will kill the roots of the plants.
 Eggplant is more sensitive than tomatoes to the cold.

 Where to Plant Eggplant

-When you are thinking about where to plant eggplant, you should think about your gardening space.
-Eggplants need lots of space.
+When you are thinking about where to plant eggplant, think about your gardening space as eggplants need lots of space.
 When planting eggplant, put them about 18 inches apart in the row, and the rows need to be about 30 inches apart if not more.
-This is quite a large area.
+This requires quite a large area.

-Planting eggplant is done best when you can expect most growth to happen during the summer.
-They thrive during the summertime heat, making the biggest fruits during this part of the growing season.
+Planting eggplant is best when you can expect most growth to happen during the summer.
+Eggplants thrive during the summertime heat, making the biggest fruits during this part of the growing season.

 Also, be sure during the summer heat that you water frequently and make sure the soil stays somewhat moist.
 Don’t let the plants dry out or you will not get the results you would like.

 When to Pick an Eggplant

-You will know when to pick an eggplant when you see that it is six to eight inches long.
-Be sure when picking your eggplant that you use a knife and don’t just twist or break the eggplant off the stems.
-This can harm the plants for the rest of the eggplants.
+You’ll know when to pick an eggplant when you see that it is 6 to 8 inches long.
+Be sure when picking your eggplant that you use a knife and don’t just twist or break the eggplant off the stems, which can harm the plants.

 Young eggplants are always best because if they get too old, the plant is spongy, bitter and not as tasty.
 The young ones have the best flavor.